On Yang-Mills Stability Bounds and Plaquette Field Generating Function: Abstract

 \section{Abstract}

-We consider the Yang-Mills (YM) QFT with group $U(N)$.
-We take a finite lattice regularization $\Lambda\subset a\mathbb Z^d$, $d = 2,3,4$, with $a\in (0,1]$ and $L$ (even) sites on a side.
-Each bond has a gauge variable $U\in U(N)$.
-The Wilson partition function is used and the action is a sum of gauge-invariant plaquette (minimal square) actions times $a^{d-4}/g^2$, $g^2\in(0,g_0^2]$, $0<g_0^2<\infty$.
-A plaquette action has the product of its four variables and the partition function is the integral of the Boltzmann factor with a product of $U(N)$ Haar measures.
-Formally, when $a\searrow 0$ our action gives the usual YM continuum action.
-For free and periodic b.c., we show thermodynamic and stability bounds for a normalized partition function of any YM model defined as before, with bound constants independent of $L,a,g$.
-The subsequential thermodynamic and ultraviolet limit of the free energy exist.
-To get our bounds, the Weyl integration formula is used and, to obtain the lower bound, a new quadratic global upper bound on the action is derived.
-We define gauge-invariant physical and scaled plaquette fields.
-Using periodic b.c. and the multi-reflection method, we bound the generating function of $r-$scaled plaquette correlations.
-A normalized generating function for the correlations of $r$ scaled fields is absolutely bounded, for any $L,a,g$, and location of the external fields.
-From the joint analyticity on the field sources, correlations are bounded.
-The bounds are new and we get $a^{-d}$ for the physical two-plaquette correlation at coincident points.
-Comparing with the $a\searrow 0$ singularity of the physical derivative massless scalar free field two-point correlation, this is a measure of ultraviolet asymptotic freedom in the context of a lattice QFT.
-Our methods are an alternative and complete the more traditional ones.
+We consider the gauge-invariant Yang-Mills quantum field theory in the imaginary-time functional integral Wilson formulation on the finite hypercubic lattice $\Lambda\subset a\mathbb Z^d\subset\mathbb R^d$, $d = 2,3,4$, $a\in (0,1]$, with $L$ (even) sites on a side and with the gauge Lie groups $\mathcal G={\mathrm U(N),\mathrm{SU}(N)}$.
+The lattice provides an UV regularization of the continuum spacetime and Osterwalder-Seiler positivity is verified.
+To each $\Lambda$ bond $b$ there is assigned a unitary matrix gauge variable $U_b$ from an irrep of $\mathcal G$.
+The vector gauge potentials (gluons) are parameters in the Lie algebra of $\mathcal G$.
+The Wilson finite lattice partition function $Z_\Lambda(a)$ is used with an action $A_\Lambda(a)$ which is a sum of gauge-invariant plaquette (set of four bonds forming a minimal square) actions times $[a^{d-4}/g^2]$, $g^2\in(0,g_0^2]$, $0<g_0^2<\infty$.
+Each plaquette action has the product of four gauge variables; the partition function is the integral over the Boltzmann factor with a product over bonds of $\mathcal G$ Haar measures.
+Formally, in the UV limit $a\searrow 0$, the action gives the YM classical continuum action.
+For free and periodic b.c., and using scaled fields, defined with an $a$-dependent noncanonical scaling, we show thermodynamic and UV stable (TUV) stability bounds for a scaled partition function, with bound constants independent of $L$, $a$ and $g$.
+Passing to scaled fields does not alter the model energy-momentum spectrum, hence its particle contents, and can be interpreted as an a priori field strength renormalization, making the action more regular.
+With scaled fields, we can isolate the UV singularity of the finite lattice physical, unscaled free energy $f_\Lambda(a)=[\ln Z_\Lambda]/\Lambda_s$, where $\Lambda_s=L^d$ is the total number of lattice sites.
+This allows us to show the existence of, at least, the subsequential thermodynamic ($L\nearrow\infty$) and UV ($a\searrow 0$) limits of the scaled free energy.
+To obtain the TUV bounds, the Weyl integration formula is used in the gauge integral and the random matrix probability distributions of the CUE and GUE appear naturally.
+The lower bound on $Z_\Lambda(a)$ results from a global, new upper bound on $A_\Lambda(a)$, quadratic in the gluon fields.
+This is in contrast to what happens in the classical continuum action which has a quartic growth.
+We also define gauge-invariant physical and scaled plaquette fields.
+Using periodic b.c. and the multireflection method, the generating function of $r$ scaled plaquette correlations is bounded uniformly in $L$, $a$ and $g$.
+The bound is also independent of the location/orientation of the $r$ plaquette fields.
+Consequently, $r$-scaled plaquette field correlations are also bounded.
+Combining this result with the scaling relation shows that the physical two-plaquette correlation at coincident points has an $a^{-d}$ singular behavior, which is the same as that of correlation of the derivative of free scalar unscaled fields at coincident points.
+Unlike other approaches, working with the Wilson model, there is no need to introduce any additional infrared regulator in the action for free and periodic boundary conditions.
+Using the free scalar field as a reference, we have a characterization of UV asymptotic freedom.
+Here and in other papers, various Bose/Fermi models were treated with scaled fields.
+This method can be coupled with other methods to analyze the existence and properties of QFT models.